react-monaco-editor/react-monaco-editor/README.md

 - `width` width of editor.
 Defaults to `100%`.
 - `height` height of editor.
 Defaults to `100%`.
 - `value` value of the auto created model in the editor.
-If specified, then the component behaves in controlled mode.
-Otherwise, it behaves in uncontrolled mode.
 - `defaultValue` the initial value of the auto created model in the editor.
 - `language` the initial language of the auto created model in the editor.
 - `theme` the theme of the editor